 Having a candid discussion with your doctor about your healing process is important to ensure you know what to expect.
 If physical therapy is recommended, it is important to follow through on your appointments, failure to attend physical therapy appointments will extend the recovery time.
-If the physical therapist gives you exercises that are too strenuous and you’re left in significant discomfort, notify to your doctor and physical therapist so they can adjust your recovery plan.
+If the physical therapist gives you exercises that are too strenuous and you’re left in significant discomfort, notify your doctor and a physical therapist so they can adjust your recovery plan.

 Often doctors will recommend light exercise as part of gaining back mobility.
 Depending on the injury or surgery, starting out with short walks can be helpful to get your body back on track to feeling better.
 If the injury or surgery requires a brace to be worn during the healing process, it is especially important to wear it during any exercise or activity.